zkxp-admin/nft-global-trends-strategy/README.md

 # Connecting NFTs to Global Internet Trends

+"Solana Seasons" is a community-driven initiative designed to boost engagement and interaction within the Solana NFT ecosystem.
+The idea is simple: we divide the year into themed time periods, each with its own unique colors and motifs, encouraging collectors to showcase NFTs that match the current season.
+By aligning profile pictures, special drops, and events around these seasonal themes, we create a dynamic, ongoing cycle of creativity and participation.
+It’s about making NFTs more than just collectibles—they become part of an active, evolving culture that connects projects and communities across the Solana space.

 ## Goal
 The goal of this document is to develop a unified strategy for revitalizing NFTs in the blockchain community.